 Which Types Are There?

-There are two main types of brackets used with these braces.
+There are two main types of self ligating braces of brackets used with these braces.
 Depending on your unique situation, your orthodontist will recommend the best bracket or combination of brackets to meet your needs.

 Passive brackets are designed to hold a smaller archwire and can be used for patients with mild alignment concerns.
 It can also be used for the first series of your adjustments as your teeth begin to shift.
 Using a smaller, thinner wire can allow your teeth to move with less friction and may make your experience with braces more comfortable.